 You can help us achieve the changes we all care about by standing for election, delivering leaflets, canvassing voters or making phone calls.
 But you can also help by making a donation.

 Your donation will make a real difference.
-For example, RS recently donated £10 to Suffolk Liberal Democrats, which funds an hour telephone canvassing listening to local people: a real boost.
+For example, has donated £100 to Suffolk Liberal Democrats, which would meet the costs of holding and advertising a residents meeting: a real boost.

 Donate to Suffolk Liberal Democrats today